Single-unit Speaker System

 The front baffle is made of two boards one on top of another so that it can hold the driver firmly.

 First, I calculated fb of the recommended enclosure and it was 87Hz.
-The dimension of its port was 50mm(D) x 88mm(L).
+The dimension of its duct was 50mm(D) x 88mm(L).
 The PVC tube's internal diameter (D) was 56mm.
 Then, I calculated the length (L) that made fb=87Hz, and it was 115mm.

 The enclosure is so small that I omitted bracing.

-As sound absorbing material, I used Nihon Muki Micron Wool again as in the SS-309 project.
+As for sound absorbing material, I used Nihon Muki Micron Wool again as in the SS-309 project.
 The quantity was small.

 The building procedure is the same as SS-309.
-I intended to maximize assembly accuracy by employing the familiar process:
+I intended to maximize assembly accuracy by employing

 (1) Put one side board (hereinafter referred to as the fixed side board) on a level workbench.
 (2) Assemble the parts except the other side board (hereinafter referred to as the detachable side board) on it using wood bond.
 (3) Slide each part to make the baffle side flush.
 Since the parts are not mortised, they can be slid a bit while the bond is wet.
 (4) Make flush the top board side.
 (5) Screw all the parts with each other.